Ankr-network/ankr-docs/docs/game/unity/api-reference/contract/get-data.md

 ...
 ```

-Then DTO will look as follows:
+Then the DTO will look as follows:

 ```
 using Nethereum.ABI.FunctionEncoding.Attributes;